CS2103AUG2016-T16-C3/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to list tasks.
 2. Task Manager shows a list of tasks.
 3. Users supplies Task Manager with new information for a specific task.
-4. Task Manager modifies the corresponding task.
+4. Task Manager modifies the corresponding task. <br>
+Use case ends.

 **Extensions**